mindspore-lab/mindone/examples/opensora_hpcai/README.md

 ## 🔆 Features

 - 📍 **Open-Sora 1.1** with the following features
-    - ✅ Improved ST-DiT architecture includes rope positional encoding, qk norm, longer text length, etc.
+    - ✅ Improved ST-DiT architecture includes Rotary Position Embedding (RoPE), QK Normalization, longer text length, etc.
     - ✅ Support image and video conditioning and video editing, and thus support animating images, connecting videos, etc.
+    - ✅ Support training with any resolution, aspect ratio, and duration.

 - 📍 **Open-Sora 1.0** with the following features
     - ✅ Text-to-video generation in 256x256 or 512x512 resolution and up to 64 frames.